Belthazaar/mini-internet-course/docs/instructions/intra-domain routing.md

 {: .highlight }
 Tutorial on how to [configure router interfaces](../tutorial/routing/routerinterfaces).

-For the connection between the routers and their corresponding hosts, use have to use the subnet `X.[100+Y].0.0/24`, where X is the AS number and Y is the router ID.
+For the connection between the routers and their corresponding hosts, use the subnet `X.[100+Y].0.0/24`, where X is the AS number and Y is the router ID.
 Then, the host gets the IP address `X.[100+Y].0.1` and the router gets the IP address `X.[100+Y].0.2`.
 For example, the subnet used for AS 10 between the `MILA` router and its